mrapp-ke/MLRL-Boomer/python/subprojects/testbed/README.md

 <!-- documentation-start -->

 This software package provides **mlrl-testbed - a command line utility for running machine learning experiments**.
-It implements a straightforward, easily configurable, and extensible *workflow* for conducting experiments, including steps such as (but not restricted to) the following:
+It implements a *straightforward*, *easily configurable*, and *extensible* workflow for conducting experiments.

-- loading a dataset
-- splitting it into training and test sets
-- training one or several models
-- evaluating the models' performance
-- saving experimental results to output files

-The package mlrl-testbed provides the following modes of operation for carrying out different tasks:

-- **Single:** In this mode a single experiment is run, involving the steps listed above.
-- **Batch:** In batch mode, multiple independent experiments using varying datasets and parameters can be run in an automated manner.
-By installing the optional package [mlrl-testbed-slurm](https://pypi.org/project/mlrl-testbed-slurm/), the experiments can be run via the [Slurm Workload Manager](https://wikipedia.org/wiki/Slurm_Workload_Manager).
-- **Read:** Read mode allows to read the output data produced by a previous experiment and to print it on the console or write it to different output files.
-It is particularly useful for inspecting results for multiple experiments obtained via batch mode, as results are automatically aggregated across different experiments.
-- **Run:** In this mode, previous experiments can be run again, overriding some of their parameters if desired.

 # mlrl-testbed